 Sarcoidosis and your skin: Tips for managing

-Record your symptoms, so you can discuss them with your doctor during your next check-up.
+Pay attention to symptoms, so you can discuss them with your dermatologist during your next check-up.
 When sarcoidosis develops in another part of their body, some people have symptoms like difficulty breathing or an abnormal heartbeat.

 If you notice any symptoms, keep track of them.
 A cell phone can be a great tool for capturing your signs and symptoms.
-You can use a notebook app to type in signs and symptoms as you experience them, or use the phone’s voice recorder.
+You can use a notebook app to type in signs and symptoms as you experience them or use the phone’s voice recorder.

 Record your symptoms

-Using your cell phone to keep track of your signs and symptoms will help you remember to tell your doctor about them.
+Using your cell phone to keep track of your signs and symptoms will help you remember to tell your dermatologist about them.

-You’ll want to tell your doctor about any and all symptoms, even if the symptoms seem unrelated.
+You’ll want to tell your dermatologist about all symptoms, even if the symptoms seem unrelated.

 Signs and symptoms to watch for include:

-Eye problems: Blurry vision, problem seeing colors, bloodshot eyes, sensitivity to light, or eye pain
+- Eye problems: Blurry vision, double vision, problem seeing colors, bloodshot eyes, sensitivity to light, or eye pain

 Get your eye exams and lungs tests as recommended.
-Sarcoidosis often develops in the lungs or eyes.
+Sarcoidosis can develop in the lungs or eyes.
 When the sarcoidosis appears in one of these places, you may not have symptoms.